By Andy Burrows

 The responses received so far have been quite revealing, in two ways:

 First, it shows what people think you need to be ready for a CFO role.
 And some of the things mentioned actually surprised me.

-Second, it helps me in developing CFO Readiness Builder (my six-month development program for aspiring CFOs) to focus on high priority areas.
+Second, it helps me in designing CFO Readiness Builder (my upcoming development program for aspiring CFOs) to focus on high priority areas.